akave-ai/akave-docs/content/akave-sdk-cli/akavecli-wallet.md

 ---
 date: '2025-04-26T23:58:37-05:00'
 draft: false
-title: 'Wallet Management with Akave CLI'
+title: 'Wallet Management'
 weight: 40
 cascade:
   type: docs
 ---

-The Akave CLI includes a built-in **wallet subsystem** so you no longer need to pass raw private keys on every command.
+The Akave CLI includes a built-in **wallet subsystem** to prevent needing to pass raw private keys with every command, minimizing the risk of exposure.

-From `akavecli --help`:

-- Top-level command: `wallet`
-- Global flags include:
-  - `--account string`          Optional: Wallet name to use.
-If not provided, will use the first available wallet
-  - `--node-address string`     The address of the node RPC (default "127.0.0.1:5000")
-  - `--private-key string`      Private key for signing transactions (advanced / optional)
-  - `--metadata-encryption`     Enable metadata encryption
+Run `akavecli wallet --help` to see available wallet commands:

+- `balance`     Shows the AKVT token balance for a wallet
+- `create`      Creates a new wallet
-  - `--encryption-key string`   Encryption key for encrypting file data
+- `export-key`  Exports private key for a wallet
+- `import`      Import a wallet using a private key
+- `list`        Lists all wallets

 ## Wallet Storage

 Wallets are stored in: `~/.akave_wallets`

+## Usage Examples

-## Create a New Wallet
+### Create a New Wallet

 ```bash
 akavecli wallet create